RetroScaler/blueretro-neogeo/README.md

 # blueretro-neogeo
-Magic modified firmware for neogeo blueretro four wireless controller versions
+Magic modified firmware for neogeo blueretro wireless controller versions
 ## How to update the firmware
   1) Download the  [NodeMCU-PyFlasher](https://github.com/marcelstoer/nodemcu-pyflasher/releases)and [Blueretro firmware](https://github.com/RetroScaler/blueretro-neogeo/releases）
   3) Connect Blueretro to computer using type-c cable.
 Select proper COM portfor your computer.
 And choose the latest BlueRetro firmware.